MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you're using shared computers or Virtual Desktop Infrastructure (VDI), see [Shared computer and VDI environments with Microsoft Teams](#shared-computer-and-vdi-environments-with-microsoft-teams).

-## When will Microsoft Teams start being included with new installations of Office 365 ProPlus?
+## When will Microsoft Teams start being included with new installations of Microsoft 365 Apps?

 The date when Teams starts being installed with ***new*** installations of Microsoft 365 Apps depends on which [update channel](overview-of-update-channels-for-office-365-proplus.md) you're using.
 The following table shows the schedule.